-Location Types - Users who can edit apps on the domain can edit location types:: Locations - Users who can edit mobile workers on the domain can edit locations
+Location Types - Users who can edit apps on the domain can edit location types.
+Locations - There is an “edit_locations” and a “view_locations” permission.

 Many large projects have mid-level users who should have access to a subset of the project based on the organization’s hierarchy.

 This is handled by a special permission called “Full Organization Access” which is enabled by default on all user roles.
 To restrict data access based on a user’s location, projects may create a user role with this permission disabled.

 We have whitelisted portions of HQ that have been made to correctly handle these restricted users.
 Anything not explicitly whitelisted is inaccessible to restricted users.

 Restricted users only have access to their section of the hierarchy.
 Here’s a little about what that means conceptually, and how to implement these restrictions.